Computing the Fr\'echet Distance with a Retractable Leash: Framework

-The algorithm proceeds as follows (see Algorithm~\ref{alg:frechetbasic}): since $(0,0)$ belongs to any path through the distance terrain, we initialize $C[0,0]$ to use $(0,0)$ as its lowest point and compute the distance accordingly.
-The left- and bottommost boundaries of the distance terrain are considered unreachable.
-Any path to such a point also goes through the adjacent horizontal boundaries or vertical boundaries respectively.
-These adjacent boundaries therefore ensure a correct result.
+The algorithm is given in Algorithm~\ref{alg:frechetbasic}.
+It proceeds as follows: since all witnesses start at $(0,0)$, we initialize $C_{0,0}$ to use $(0,0)$ as its lowest point and compute the distance accordingly.
+The left- and bottommost sides of the distance terrain are considered unreachable.